Who should not take Trokendi XR?

 Decreased sweating and increased body temperature (fever).
 People, especially children, should be watched for signs of decreased sweating and fever, especially in hot temperatures.
 Some people may need to be hospitalized for this condition.

 Increased levels of acid in the blood (metabolic acidosis).
-If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia, osteopenia), kidney stones, can slow the rate of growth in children, and may possibly harm the unborn child of pregnant patients.
+If left untreated, metabolic acidosis can cause brittle or soft bones (osteoporosis, osteomalacia, osteopenia), slow the rate of growth in children and adolescents, kidney stones, and possibly harm unborn child of pregnant patients.

 Serious Skin Reactions.
 Trokendi XR may cause a severe rash with blisters and peeling skin, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome).
 Trokendi XR may also cause a rash with blisters and peeling skin over much of the body that may cause death (toxic epidermal necrolysis).
 Call your healthcare provider right away if you develop a skin rash or blisters.